vasyas/redux-entity-store/README.md

       });
 ```

-In particular, it make you use ImmutableJS objects instead plain JS objects.
+In particular, it makes you use ImmutableJS objects instead plain JS objects.

-**Redux-entity-store** solves this by modelling store state as relational database and providing ORM-like API to access
+**Redux-entity-store** solves this by modeling store state as the relational database and providing ORM-like API to access
 it.
 Above example could be rewritten as:

 ```